- WA-22NCVC-301-06/2020 Asmaziah Binti Abu Bakar v Prema Bonanza Sdn Bhd (High Court)

 (d) 7 was heard by Sessions Court Judge Tuan Shamsudin Bin Abdullah

-(e) appeal of 5,6,7 were heard by YA Dato Sri Laitfah
+(e) appeals of 5,6,7 were heard by YA Dato Sri Laitfah

 All the 7 cases above were struck out and summary judgment applications were disallowed.
 Reasons given by the Judges vary but it is worth noting that there are common points found by the Judges (especially in the oral decision given by Datuk Seri Mohd Firuz when answering to the questions of law posed in the O14A application.)
 The common grounds found by the Judges can be summarised as follows: